 “I am thrilled to be a part of Maternity Care Coalition.
 This organization serves one of the most important populations in our society: moms and their new babies.
 MCC plays a critical role in supporting our city’s newest and most vulnerable citizens.”

-Elliot Levine is a partner in the Philadelphia-based consulting firm of CANDOR Consulting focusing on sales assessment, strategic design and organizational development.
-CANDOR works with a variety of companies ranging from growth stage to F-500 with expertise in technology, digital media, healthcare and manufacturing.
-Prior to CANDOR, Elliot held lead executive roles in four technology companies ranging in size from $40M – $4.5B.
+Elliot Levine is Vice President of Sales Development at Rumsey Electric, prior to this he was a partner in the Philadelphia-based consulting firm of CANDOR Consulting focusing on sales assessment, strategic design and organizational development.
+Elliot’s previous experience includes several lead executive roles in four technology companies ranging in size from $40M – $4.5B.
 He holds a B.A., Magna Cum Laude, in Education and Psychology from University of Massachusetts.
 He also serves on the Board of the Phoenixville Community Education Foundation.